 • Frequent Leak Detection and Repair (LDAR).
-Leak detection programs can be used to find and fix everything from simple leaking components, such as valves, to super-emitters - the infrequent but very large emissions events that arise from some improper condition at an oil and gas site.
-Super-emitters can be caused by valves and hatches that are stuck open, flares that are blown out (so gas simply is vented,
+Leak detection programs can be used to find and fix everything from simple leaking components, such as valves, to super-emitters - the infrequent but very large emissions events that arise from some improper conditions at oil and gas sites.
+Super-emitters can be caused by valves and hatches that are stuck open, flares that are blown out (so gas simply is vented, rather than being combusted), or many other types of abnormal operating conditions at a site.
+Alvarez et al. noted that these types of emissions are probably the cause for much of the "missing emissions" that are observed from oil and gas sites, but not reflected in the USGHGI.6